contagon/handbook/handbook/12-primary.md

 ### 12.3.2 [Imageicon, guidelines for adaptation](https://www.churchofjesuschrist.org/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3) Primary Presidency

 The bishop calls and sets apart an adult woman to serve as the ward Primary president.
-If the unit is large enough, she recommends one or two adult women to be called as her counselors (see [30](30-callings-in-the-church.md)).
+If the unit is large enough, she recommends one or two adult women to be called as her counselors (see [chapter 30](30-callings-in-the-church.md)).
 The bishopric considers her recommendations and extends the callings.

 The Primary presidency receives orientation and ongoing support from the stake Primary presidency.